Hate it or love it, you cannot deny the truth that old CRT TVs had a longer shelf life than today’s flat-panel televisions.

 If used in normal conditions or when not subjected to long hours of playback, a Sony flat-screen TV should last anywhere between five and ten years—at times, more.

-How Long is a Sony TV Warranty?
+How Long Is a Sony TV Warranty?

 Most Sony TVs usually come with a one or two-year warranty, covering parts and labor.
 The exact warranty period will vary with the specific model.
 There is a doorstep repair or pickup service for most of the models.